stoodx/obfuscation/ReadMe.txt

 //Encrypt a string
 //Input: a plain text in strIn
 //Return: an encrypted string by AES or empty string and throw by error
-static const string encryptString(const string& strIn);
+static void encryptString(const string& strIn, string& strOut);

 //Decrypt a string
 //Input: a decrypted text by AES in strIn